sghall/resonance/README.md

 This small library uses [d3-timer](https://github.com/d3/d3-timer) to efficiently schedule animated transitions and provides a simple interface for utilizing [d3 interpolators](https://github.com/d3/d3-interpolate).
 Documentation and examples are a work in progress.
 PRs/feedback/comments/suggestions welcome.

+This is an experimental library and will have breaking changes going forward.
+I started working on this idea with [React Fiber](http://isfiberreadyyet.com/) in mind.
+Fiber will allow you to set priority levels on state updates.
+The master branch and the example site will continue with the latest stable release of React.
+Work on React Fiber will be done on a separate branch.

 ## Installation

 Resonance is available as an [npm package](https://www.npmjs.org/package/resonance).